Oukaishen/recommendation-system-project/README.md

 2016.10.31
 I have already submitted the group proposal to cmsc5741@cse.cuhk.edu.hk this morning.
 The group proposal is revised with the help of Weijun!

+2016.12.30
+Finished the project.
+Keep revising and beautifuling the codes.
+Update the MatrixSpliter.